LukeHeuser/notes/Java/java_basics.md

 Another acronym is `DTO` for `Data Transfer Object`.
 It's a description of an object that can be modeled as just data.

+## Annotation

+`Annotations` are a type of `metadata`.
+Metadata is a way to formally describe additional information about our code.
+Annotations are more structed with more meaning than comments.
+This is because they can be used by compiler or other types of pre-processing functions to get information about the code.

+* Metadata doesn't affect how the code runs.

+## Overridden Method

+An overridden method is not the same as an overloaded method.

+An overridden method is a special method in java that other classes can implement if they use a specified method signature.
+Similar to how we create the main method, we have to create the `toString` method a certain way.

+* Every object passed to `println` will have the `toString` method implicitly executed if the method has been created on the class.

+# The Record Type

+THe purpose of the `Record type` is to replace boilerplate code of the `POJO` but to be more restrictive

+* Boilerplate code is the code that is repetative and follows certain rules